Be An Explorer: Research a Native American Tribal Nation

 First you'll need to get your information organized.
 Archaeologists do this by keeping each type of artifact they find in separate bags that are organized according to what room they were found in and where in the room they were found.
 You might want to use an outline, or a "graphic organizer" (a drawing), or lists to organize the facts you find.

 Once you're all organized, you can use your facts to answer the question you asked way back in step #1.
 Then, you'll need to think about how to present your information so that others can learn from it too.
 Research can be presented in many ways, in a report, a model, or a demonstration.
 For this project, you'll write a report.
-(Click here to learn step by step how to write a research report.)
+(You can check out Scholastic's online activity Research Papers: A Writing Workshop to learn step by step how to write a research report.)

 Before you finish your paper, make sure you've named your sources.
 This lets people who read your report know where you got your information.
 That way, if they'd like to learn more about your topic, they could go to the same resources you used and read more about it!
 Archaeologists need to do this too.
 They label and catalog each artifact they find, so that other scientists will know where each one was found if they want to learn more about it.